y10k/rims/README.md

     $ bundle install --path=vendor

-Execute to install your gem home:
+Or execute to install your gem home:

     $ bundle install